 Conclusion: A relatively high level of basic access to ICTs has been achieved thanks to the arrival of the ACE submarine cable and introduction of competition provide a platform to leverage high-speed digital technologies to diversify the economy and enhance delivery of government services.

 Saudi Arabia

-Saudi Arabia has continued to adopt advanced technologies and ICT services.
-The ICT market is highly competitive, with relatively low prices and high usage of fixed and mobile broadband services.
+Saudi Arabia has continued to adopt and develop advanced ICT technologies and services.
+The Saudi ICT market is characterized by high competition, low prices and high usage of fixed and mobile broadband.